Chrisc1124/rate-the-review/README.md

 Both of us love cooking and discovering new dishes, and we noticed how often people rely on these reviews to decide what’s worth making.
 That sparked our interest in digging deeper: What actually makes a review helpful?
 Do certain ingredients or nutritional qualities influence ratings?
 Can we predict how well a recipe will be received just from the text people write?

-To answer these questions, we analyzed two large datasets from Food.com—one containing over 80,000 recipes and another containing millions of user interactions.
+To answer these questions, we analyzed two large datasets from Food.com—one containing over 80,000 recipes and another containing over 700,000 of user interactions.
 Our project explores this ecosystem from multiple angles: understanding missingness patterns, performing exploratory data analysis on recipe characteristics, testing hypotheses about nutrition and ratings, and building a predictive model using TF-IDF and logistic regression to classify review sentiment.

 Through this process, we aim to better understand the relationship between how people talk about food and how they choose to rate it.